soft-coded/instruoapp/README.md

 * **Step 1**

     Install the latest LTS version of node js on you pc by [going to the official node js website](https://nodejs.org/en/download/).

+    Then install MongoDB by following the steps [here](https://docs.mongodb.com/manual/administration/install-community/).
 * **Step 2**

     Clone this repo